José Manuel Moreno: Return to South America (1946–1961)

 Moreno returned to his homeland and River Plate for the latter part of 1946.
 His second tenure at River lasted three seasons.
 Champion again in 1947, already with Alfredo Di Stéfano as center forward, he returned to emigrate after the strike of 1948 players.
 He was transferred to Universidad Católica of Chile, where in the same year he helped the team win its first league title.

 He returned to Argentina in 1950, this time to play for Boca Juniors, and the following year, he played again for Universidad Católica.
 He also played one season in Uruguay, with Primera División team Defensor.

 In 1953, he went back to Argentina to join Ferrocarril Oeste.

-José Manuel Moreno retiring from field after a match between River Plate and Independiente, in 1947.

-José Manuel Moreno and Alfredo Di Stéfano, 1947 Argentine League and Aldao Cup champions with River.

 Colombia

 Moreno moved to Colombia in 1954, joining Independiente Medellín, where he would end his playing career.
 He was both a player and a manager for the club.
 He won the Colombian championship in 1955, becoming the only footballer to have won league titles in four countries' leagues, doing so in Argentina, Mexico, Chile, and Colombia.
 In 1957, he won his last - and 12th overall - first division title.
 He retired with Independiente Medellín in a friendly match against Boca Juniors in 1961, a match during which he participated both as coach and player.
 Independiente won the match 5–2, and Moreno scored one goal.